Goldenfreddy0703/seren.theme.af/README.md

-*The creator of this theme is not affiliated with Seren, Artic Fuze, or Kodi.*
+*The creator of this theme is not affiliated with Seren, Artic Fuse, or Kodi.*

 *All Credit goes to Drinfernoo and SerpentDrago for helping me make this possible also with the help of Jurialmunkey and his Af Skin.*